 - UpsertCreature — Creature configuration change notifications

-- CacheInvalidation — Cache invalidation signals (creature, animation, or playlist)
+- CacheInvalidation — Cache invalidation signals.
+The

-- PlaylistStatus — Playlist state changes
+cache_typefield is one ofcreature,animation,playlist,sound-list,ad-hoc-animation-list,ad-hoc-sound-list,fixture,dialog-script-list, orstoryboard-list - PlaylistStatus — Playlist state changes

 - JobComplete — Job completion notifications with results